 Vellgoo Max 64 Pint Energy Star Dehumidifier

 The Vellgoo Max suits you if you want powerful coverage with low energy use.
 It handles spaces up to 4,000 sq. ft. and removes up to 64 pints of moisture a day under hot, humid conditions.
-Energy Star recognized it as one of 2024’s Most Efficient models, so you can cut utility costs while shrinking your footprint.
+The listing positions it as an Energy Star Most Efficient 2024 model, which can appeal if you want lower operating costs over time.
 You get a rotary compressor, copper coils, and hydrophilic fins for lasting performance.
 Choose manual emptying, hose drainage, or a garden hose connection.
 A washable filter, timer, child lock, and three modes make it easy to use.

 Best For: Homeowners who need an energy-efficient, high-capacity dehumidifier for large spaces like basements, garages, or bathrooms.